MainakRepositor/supernova/README.md

-# supernova
+# Supernova
-The landing page for supernova
+The professional website for Supernova Inc. founded and maintained by MWS